 Liquid currency pairs on Forex: advantages of trading them

-The term “liquid asset” is very often used when it comes to trading in financial markets.
+The term "liquid asset" is often used when discussing financial market trading.

-In Forex, it is applied to currency pairs, and characterizes how popular and in demand this pair is among trading participants.
+In Forex, it applies to currency pairs and characterizes how popular and in-demand a pair is among traders.

-Liquidity in the classical sense is the speed at which you sell your asset at the market price, how in demand it is, how quickly a buyer is found and what it costs you.
+Liquidity, in the classic sense, is the speed with which you sell your asset at market price, how much demand it has, how quickly a buyer is found, and what it costs you.

-Based on this, liquid currency pairs on Forex should be sold at record speed, but in reality everything is a little different.
+Based on this, liquid currency pairs on Forex should sell at record speeds, but in reality, things are a bit different.

-The speed of order execution in the trader's trading platform is approximately the same, regardless of which pair you have chosen, but the spread commission for opening transactions is significantly different.
+The order execution speed in a trader's trading platform is roughly the same regardless of the pair you select, but the commission spread for opening trades varies significantly.

 It's important to compare not only the commission rate itself, but also the pip value for different currencies for the same transaction value.
 These values almost always differ.